swalladge/rpi-temperature-server/README.md

+# rpi-temperature-server

+Project to have a server and web app for displaying the temperature and various stats from a Raspberry Pi with a MCP9808 temperature sensor.

+Copyright © 2016 Samuel Walladge, Phil Davis

-## rpi-temperature-server
+## About

-a work in progress...

 The code and instructions here are for the Adafruit MCP9808 Temperature Sensor.
 Hardware information can be found at [Adafruit Temperature Sensor Guide](https://cdn-learn.adafruit.com/downloads/pdf/adafruit-mcp9808-precision-i2c-temperature-sensor-guide.pdf)
-This is known to work on both ArchLinux and Raspbian
+This is known to work on both ArchLinux and Raspbian.

 # Test code